-Part of the Department's Risk Management process is an agreed Assurance Framework.
-This includes provision of quarterly Assurance Statements by Deputy Secretaries on their risk management processes and internal control arrangements.
-Deputy Secretaries use their Assurance Statements to identify any exceptions/material concerns within their Groups or the ALBs for which they are responsible.
+A core part of the Department's Risk Management and internal control arrangements is its established Assurance Framework.
+This includes provision of quarterly Assurance Statements from Deputy Secretaries on their risk management processes and internal control arrangements.
+Deputy Secretaries use their Assurance Statements to identify exceptions/material concerns within their Groups or the ALBs for which they are responsible.
+Sponsorship arrangements are in place for each of the Department's ALBs.
+These arrangements, together with the ALB biannual Assurance process, inform and support Deputy Secretary Assurance Statements.